queelius/likelihood.model.series.md/README.md

 1.  might be interesting to predict system lifetime based on candidate covariates.

 2.  might be interesting to predict node lifetimes based on candidate covariates and system lifetime

+3.  extract sampler and other related stuff, like random variables (not series variations) into a algebraic_random_elements R package.

+4.  compare info/cov with bootstrap version